Gerard Casey (Irish republican)

-The fact that Casey's IRA membership had not been well-known led to the suggestions that the security forces had passed on information about his membership to the loyalists.
-Casey's relatives maintained that there was RUC collusion with those who killed Casey, and no-one has been charged with his murder.
-Casey said before his death that his life had been threatened by the RUC.
+Casey's brother Liam, also a member of the IRA, had been killed in a car accident two years previously in 1987.

 Sinn Féin have called for a full and independent investigation into his death.

-Casey's brother Liam, also a member of the IRA, had been killed in a car accident two years previously in 1987.

 In 2005 Gerard Casey's wife Una and the relatives of other murdered Irish republicans criticised Social Democratic and Labour Party (SDLP) member John Dallat for not condemning the murders at the time but later raising them for political benefit.
 Dallat responded by saying he condemned all murders.

 Soon after coming to office in 2010 Attorney General for Northern Ireland John Larkin ordered a new inquest into Casey's death.

+The fact that Casey's IRA membership had not been well-known led to the suggestions that the security forces had passed on information about his membership to the loyalists.
+Casey's relatives maintained that there was RUC collusion with those who killed Casey, and no-one has been charged with his murder.
+The 2022 report by the Police Ombudsman for Northern Ireland regarding the investigation into some of the murders committed by loyalist paramilitary groups found that there were instances where reports of RUC and Ulster Defence Regiment (UDR) members passing intelligence to loyalist paramilitaries were largely disregarded.
+Casey said before his death that his life had been threatened by the RUC.
+The Ombudsman report also stated that in November 1989, a cache of documentation on several hundred Sinn Féin and suspected Provisional IRA members was found in the possession of an individual with links to the UDA/UFF.
+Casey's information was found in this cache.